yezhuoyang/QuantumLab/README.md

 # IBM Lab3: Scalable Shor's algorithm

-In this lab, you will learn how to implement scalable shor's algorithm.
-Specifically, you will implement the Shor's algorithm of factoring 15,21 and 63.
+In this lab, you will implement a scalable version of Shor’s Algorithm.
-We will provide you the function and circuit of factoring 15.
-You are asked to implement the rest two.
-To run autotest by yourself, you can copy your implementation of Shor21,Shor63 to test/testShor.py file and excute the script directly:
+Specifically, you will build circuits for factoring 15, 21, and 63.

+We provide the implementation for factoring 15.
+You are required to implement the versions for 21 and 63.

+To run the autotests for Shor21 and Shor63, copy your implementations into test/testShor.py and execute:

 ```console
 cd test